Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Heterogeneous Causal Effects of Education Funding

 \subsection{Results}

-This Section assesses the effects of the additional funding on students' performances and highlights the main drivers of the heterogeneity in causal effects.
-These analyses are made for both the outcome variables: \textit{A-certificate} and \textit{progress school}.\footnote{It is important to highlight that the results for both the outcomes, considered separately, in terms of effects and heterogeneity drivers, remain roughly the same when we widen the sample of units included in the analysis (results are reported in the Appendix \ref{appendix-robustness-application}).}
+This Section assesses the effects of the additional funding on students' performances and highlights the main drivers of the heterogeneity in causal effects. {These analyses are made for the outcome variable \textit{A-certificate}.
+In the Supplementary Material, we report the results for a \textit{progress school}.
+It is important to highlight that the results for both the outcomes, considered separately, in terms of effects and heterogeneity drivers, remain roughly the same when we (i) widen the sample of units included in the analysis, and (ii) perform the heterogeneity discovery on the ITT (results are reported in the Supplementary Material)}.